Li Yining

 Li Yining (厉以宁 (Lì Yǐníng); 22 November 1930 – 27 February 2023) was a Chinese economist.
 He voiced for the privatization of state-owned companies, and his advocacy led to the reestablishment of China's stock exchanges in 1990.
 For this reason, he was nicknamed "Li Gufen", while Wu Jinglian is known as Wu Shichang.
-Along with Yu Guangyuan and Wu Jinglian, Li was credited with providing the theoretical basis for the market-oriented reform that has propelled China's economic growth.
+Along with Yu Guangyuan and Wu Jinglian, Li was credited with providing the theoretical basis for the reform and opening up that has propelled China's economic growth.

 Li was a long-time professor at Peking University and founding dean of the Guanghua School of Management.
 Amongst his former students were Chinese Premier Li Keqiang and Vice President Li Yuanchao.
 In 2004, Li Yining was awarded the Fukuoka Asian Culture Prize of Japan.

 Li died in Beijing in February 2023, at age 92.

 Early life

 Li Yining was born 22 November 1930 in Nanjing, Jiangsu province, but is considered a native of his ancestral home Yizheng by Chinese convention.
 He was raised in Shanghai and Hunan province.
 In 1951, he entered the Economics Department of Peking University, where he studied under prominent economists such as Chen Daisun (陈岱孙) and Luo Zhiru (罗志如), and was hired as a faculty member after graduating in 1955.
 However, only two years later he was labeled as a "rightist" when Mao Zedong launched the Anti-Rightist Movement, and during the Cultural Revolution (1966–76) he was again persecuted for his ideas and banished to a rural village where he performed manual labour for six years.